Still under construction

 The Scale Squad Crew.
 Some information about each one of my wonderful snakes and turtles.

 Donut: Named because he was like a little Donut in my hand when I got him.
 He was so small, I wanted to raise a snake from tiny.
-He is as stated a BEL: a blue-eyed leucistic.
+He is, as stated a BEL: a blue-eyed leucitic.
 Not albino but bred to be all white.
 Donut has a few yellow ‘freckles’.
 He is a darling snake who loves to hang around your neck or cuddle more often than not.
 He is the flagship of the Squad, everyone remembers him and he has helped many people scared of snakes cross the boundary to ‘ok snakes aren’t so bad’.
+He is about 3 years old and close to 2 feet long.

 Igor the Bearded Dragon: He came to the rescue from Hamilton Animal Services in July of 2025.
 My previous ‘beardie’ had passed only the day before and this poor guy was a hard luck case meaning it was going to be hard for him to find a home because he had some medical issues.
 I gladly took him in.
 He’s a good boy, hates baths, loves cuddles.
 They come from the desert interior of Australia.

 Leo the Mojave Python: He came to me in 2022 from the owner of the rescue.
-Life happened and he was rehoming 3 snakes.
+Life happened and he was rehoming his 3 snakes.
 I took Leo.
 He was already about 10 at the time and had done kids camps and education with him for years.
 My nickname for him is Mr. Adventure.
 He loves to be on the move.
 He’s an escape artist as well.
+Leo is now about 14 years old, a full size male about 4 feet long and some.

 Shasha the Kenyan Sand Boa: I got her in early 2024 as something different to add to the Squad.
-Her nickname is Face.
+Her nickname is Face because that’s usually all I see of her.
 Sand Boas are like their name, they live in the sand and their head is shaped for that purpose.
 They can stick their nose out of the sand barely being seen.
 Another desert creature like the Bearded Dragon.
+She is at her full length of about 12 inches.

-Tigger the Pastel Python: Is a beautiful snake who is still growing.
+Tigger the Pastel Python: Is a beautiful snake who is still growing and growing well with a good appetite.
 He/she came to me by way of my daughter.
 Thinking it had escaped they decided no more snakes and sold off their equipment.
-One day I get a call that Tigger had come out of the wall after 4 months and could I take it and keep it or find a home.
-Being my daughter’s I could not say no and could never think of giving it up.
+One day I get a call that Tigger had come out of the wall after 4 months and could I take it and keep it and/or find a home.
+Being my daughter’s I could not say no. Tigger is about 3 feet long.

 Fi the Corn snake: Fi is an actual Albino.
 She has the orange colour and red eyes.
 Like Hector she loves to be active when out.
 She is a little strange in the fact she has bitten two people but not me.
-I saw and understood the one case but not the other.
+I saw and understood the one case but did not see the other.
 It might sound scary but it’s two little pin pricks and barely draws any blood.
 This is why there is a note in the section about choosing your critters.
 She is unlikely to bite but she has before.
 Keep in mind that is twice out of hundreds of children through dozens of camps.
+She’s a bit pudgy but also a full grown corn snake a bit longer than her male counter part at about 4-5 feet.

 Contact Us